nabaztag2018/pynab/CONTRIBUTING.md

 remote:
 ```

-If you have a [Travis](http://travis-ci.org/) account and configured it to work
-on your pynab fork (you should), you can wait for tests to pass on Travis
-(currently takes less than 10 minutes).

 Then create your pull request.
-More tests will be run, concerning style (if you
+More tests will be run, concerning style,
-ran black, the only problem you might have concern some issues black could not
-solve automatically), code quality and unit tests on Travis.
+code quality and unit tests on GitHub Actions.

 If tests fail, fix them and push to the branch, either with new commits or
 by amending.
 Once tests pass, your request will be reviewed.